 Mohave Middle School

-- Mohave Middle School's student population of 853 students has stayed relatively flat over five school years.
+Mohave Middle School's student population of 853 students has grown by 8% over five school years.

-- The teacher population of 43 teachers has declined by 10% over five school years.
+The teacher population of 43 teachers has grown by 7% over five school years.

 |Grades Offered||Grades 6-8|